WPRI-TV: WPRI (1967–present)

-In 1989, Knight Ridder left the broadcasting business, selling WPRI and WTKR in Norfolk, Virginia, to Narragansett Television LP, a locally based firm.
+On June 30, 1989, Knight Ridder left the broadcasting business, selling WPRI and WTKR in Norfolk, Virginia, to Narragansett Television LP, a locally based firm.
 Narragansett Television sold WPRI to CBS in early 1995, making it a network owned-and-operated station (and one of the last such acquisitions prior to the Westinghouse Electric Corporation's purchase of the network).
 At midnight on September 10, 1995, WPRI reversed the 1977 swap with WLNE and officially rejoined CBS.
 It aired a vigorous promotion called "Survive the Switch" so television viewers in Providence would be prepared for this changeover.

 In August 1995, Westinghouse bought CBS for approximately $6 billion.
 The merger was finalized on November 24.
-Westinghouse already owned WBZ-TV in Boston; that station provided city-grade coverage to Providence itself, as well as New Bedford and Fall River, Massachusetts, and at least grade B coverage to the rest of Rhode Island, while WPRI's city-grade signal, like most of the other major Rhode Island stations, decently covers most of the Boston area.
-At the time, the FCC normally did not allow common ownership of multiple stations with overlapping coverage areas and would not even consider granting a waiver if the overlap was between city-grade signals.
+Westinghouse already owned WBZ-TV in Boston.
+Like most of the major Boston stations, WBZ-TV provided at at least grade B coverage to all of Rhode Island, and could be seen at city-grade strength in Providence itself and the Massachusetts side of the market (New Bedford and Fall River.
+WPRI's city-grade signal, like most of the other major Rhode Island stations, decently covers most of the Boston area.
+At the time, the FCC normally did not allow common ownership of multiple stations with overlapping coverage areas, and would not even consider granting a waiver for a city-grade overlap.
 As a result, CBS opted to keep WBZ-TV and sell WPRI to Clear Channel Communications (now iHeartMedia) on July 1, 1996, after less than ten months of ownership.
 Just months after the sale was announced, the FCC eliminated the requirement of a waiver for common ownership of television stations in adjacent markets with substantial grade B signal overlap.
 It began to permit common ownership of stations whose city-grade signals overlap when duopolies began to be permitted in 2000.